 MU workers demand 'livable wage'

-COLUMBIA - Some University of Missouri workers and the union representing them are holding a demonstration Thursday to demand higher wages.
+COLUMBIA - Some University of Missouri workers and the union representing them are held a demonstration Thursday to demand higher wages.
+While the demonstration did not change the board's decision on wages, the group said it hoped to raise awareness.

 The group calls itself "15 for Mizzou."
-Labor union, Laborers Local 77 represents it.
+The union Laborers Local 77 represents it.
 It is demanding the university pay all of its workers a living wage, which it considers to be $15 an hour.

-In a Facebook event post, the group says it will gather for a demonstration at the Traditions Plaza on MU's campus then walk over to the university's Memorial Union where the UM Board of Curators is set to meet.
-The group said it will hold a press conference there "to pressure the Board of Curators to raise their wages."
+The group walked from Traditions Plaza to Memorial Union, where the MU Board of Curators meeting was happening.

 Eric Scott, a representative of Laborers Local 77, said MU has a special responsibility to raise wages because of its role in the community.